 ...They believe polyamory is the way forward in modern living, and hope their relationship is a testament to this. ...
 'I've seen a lot of monogamous relationships [where] they just make it work and that's not something that me and Carmen wanted to do,' Matt said.
 'We didn't want to just make it work for 20 years, 30 years.
 'We wanted to actually live a loving life.'...

-● On a different plane, a Science Direct notice this week of a report in the journal Cell Systems is titled Neural Polyamory: One Cell Forms Meaningful Connections with Hundreds of Partners (May 20).
+● On a different plane, a Science Direct notice of a report in the journal Cell Systems is titled Neural Polyamory: One Cell Forms Meaningful Connections with Hundreds of Partners (May 20).
 "Reconstruction of one thalamic neuron, mapping hundreds of presynaptic inputs and postsynaptic outputs, reveals diverse types of interaction in a neural microcircuit."
-Postsynaptic readers presumably get it.
+Postsynaptic readers are presumed to get it.

 That's Friday Polynews Roundup for now!
 See you next Friday, unless something big happens sooner.